-Weight and size are where this tent really earns its keep.
+Weight and size are where this tent earns its keep.
 It's advertised at four pounds even.
 Ours tipped in at just under that making it the second lightest tent in this review.
-Split the load between two people and you are looking at a really reasonable two pounds per person.
+Split the load between two people, and you are looking at a reasonable two pounds per person.

-It also packs down to 6" x 19" making it one of the best space-saving options as well.
-If you are going out on a solo adventure, that will obviously greatly improve the comfort of the C bar 2 however, once you are carrying the whole thing by yourself, it doesn't feel so light anymore.
+It also packs down to 6" x 19", making it one of the best space-saving options as well.
+If you are going out on a solo adventure, that will significantly improve the comfort of the C Bar 2 however, once you are carrying the whole thing by yourself, it doesn't feel so light anymore.

-If weight and size are high, high priorities for you, this is the tent that we would recommend above other similar models like the Sierra Designs Clip Flashlight 2.
+If weight and size are high, high priorities for you, this is the tent that we would recommend above other similar models.

-At $200, this tent costs above average for models in our budget review.
-It doesn't have the same exceptional value that other models like the REI Passage 2 or Slumberjack Nightfall 2 do.
+This tent costs above average for models in our budget review.
+It doesn't have the same exceptional value that other models do.
 However, the quality construction and light weight make it a good value for someone who wants to get into the backcountry without spending a fortune.

 The C Bar is a sub-four-pound tent that goes all out on weight savings.
 It has an excellent fly and weather protection as well.
 It earns a Top Pick Award for its light load, but if you and a partner are going into the backcountry with this model, we hope you are comfortable in close quarters.